adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/form/options/v1/options/README.md

 ## Client Libraries
-The component provides a `core.wcm.components.form.options.v1.editor` editor client library category that includes JavaScript handling for dialog interaction.
+The component provides a `core.wcm.components.form.options.v1.editor` editor client library category that includes CSS for dialog style adjustments.
 It is already included by its edit dialog.

 ## Information
 * **Vendor**: Adobe